Ryan Reynolds: 2004–2009: Romantic comedies

 Reynolds starred as George Lutz in the supernatural horror film The Amityville Horror (2005)—an adaptation of the 1977 novel and remake of the 1979 film of the same name.
 He portrayed a man who moves into a supposedly haunted house with his wife, Kathy (Melissa George), and her children.
 Colliders Shawn Van Horn liked his performance, stating that he was "funny and charming, but toned down, as if he's not performing for a camera".
 Reynolds then starred as a charismatic waiter named Monty in Rob McKittrick's comedy Waiting...
 (2005).
 In the romantic comedy Just Friends (2005), he played Chris Brander, an overweight high schooler trying to escape the "friend zone" with his best friend (Amy Smart), during a Christmas visit to his hometown.
 To portray this character, he wore a fat suit and makeup.
 He later played FBI agent Richard Messner in the crime action film Smokin' Aces (2006) alongside Ray Liotta.
 In the science fiction film The Nines (2007), Reynolds played three distinct characters—Gary, Gavin, and Gabriel—in three separate storylines, exploring themes of reality, identity, and the nature of existence.

 In 2008, Reynolds played Frank Allen in Chaos Theory, directed by Marcos Siega.
 He portrayed a highly disciplined efficiency expert whose marital crisis prompts a shift towards an unpredictable and spontaneous lifestyle.
 Critics acknowledged Reynolds's performance even though the film itself received poor reception, with The Seattle Times commenting that he "has the sort of blandly dazzling [...]
 It's a fine performance; too bad it's lost in a muddled movie."
 His next role was in the romantic comedy Definitely, Maybe (2008), in which he played Will Hayes, a man in the middle of divorce proceedings who is questioned by his daughter about how he and her mother first met.
 In Fireflies in the Garden (2008), he portrayed a successful novelist who comes back to his Midwestern family, only to discover that his mother has died in a car accident.

-Reynolds starred in Greg Mottola's romantic comedy Adventureland (2009), in which he played Mike Connell, a technician and part-time musician, with whom Em (Kristen Stewart) is having an affair.
+Reynolds starred in Greg Mottola's romantic comedy Adventureland (2009), in which he played Mike Connell, a technician and part-time musician who is having an affair with Em (Kristen Stewart).
 The film was praised by many critics; Collider retrospectively called his performance one of the most underrated of his career.
 He later played the role of Wade Wilson / Deadpool / Weapon XI in the superhero film X-Men Origins: Wolverine (2009).
 As early as 2005, Reynolds had expressed interest in and involvement with a potential Deadpool film adaptation, again collaborating with Goyer.
 The film received mixed but generally negative reviews from critics; Reynolds himself described developing it as a "frustrating experience", arguing that "it's the wrong version [...]
 Deadpool isn't correct in it".
 Reynolds starred as Andrew Paxton in Anne Fletcher's commercially successful romantic comedy The Proposal (2009).
 Critics praised the on-screen chemistry between Reynolds and co-star Sandra Bullock.
 He played Captain Excellent in the negatively-received comedy drama film Paper Man (2009).